 Working from home, we were reliant on each other, and we developed new ways to keep team spirit high and focused.
 My team responded admirably, demonstrating real care and diligence towards our clients.
 I am very proud of them.

 Hairdresser and working with food… Just not for me, which is hilarious when you can see that my biggest investment in myself is my hair.
 I am a ‘colour’holic‘.
-And I have absolutely no compulsion in spending big on eating out.
+And I have absolutely no compulsion to spend big on eating out.

 “If you do what you love, you’ll never work a day in your life” is something that resonates with me.
 I thrive on my work; my business is threaded into every part of my life, and I have the same enthusiasm for my work as I did the day I left university in 1983.